Jolvis Sosa: Monagas

 In February 2019, Sosa moved to Monagas.
 His first game came on 2 September 2019 against Academia Puerto Cabello in the Venezuelan Primera División.
 In his second game for the club and first game in the starting lineup, against Angostura FC in the Copa Venezuela, he scored his first goal.

-Yaracuyanos
+Later clubs

 On 2 February 2020, Sosa joined fellow league club Yaracuyanos.
 Sosa played 12 games in his first season at the club.
+In 2023, Sosa played for Venezuelan Segunda División side Nueva Esparta FC.

 International career

 In 2016, Sosa was summoned in the Venezuelan U17 national team, but a knee injury prevented him from maintaining any sort of continuity with the team.